H-Bombmxpwr/TI-Programs/Physics/README.md

-Program Physics will display many helpful physics formulas for AP physics 1.
-It works on the CE only.

-Made by John Schmidt

 HPHYSICS is a comprehensive physics program for AP physics 1 and C and beyond.
 It also includes a complete breakdown of units as well as
 Newton's Laws, Kepler's Laws, and the laws of thermodynamics.
 Works on all calculators.